 - Take your time.
 Even though you might have a deep desire to understand what has happened, avoid delving into the intimate details of the affair initially.
 Doing so without professional guidance might be harmful.

 Recovering from an affair will be one of the most challenging chapters in your life.
-This challenge will come with a lot of ambivalence and uncertainty.
+This challenge may come with ambivalence and uncertainty.
 However, as you rebuild trust, admit guilt, learn how to forgive and reconcile struggles, it can deepen and strengthen the love and affection we all desire.

 Consider these steps to promote healing:

-Take some time.
+- Don't decide yet.
 Before choosing to continue or end your marriage, take the time to heal and understand what was behind the affair.
-This is not a decision to make at the height of your emotional struggles.

 - Be accountable.
 If you were unfaithful, take responsibility for your actions.
-It is imperative, as difficult as it might be, to end the affair and stop all interaction or communication with the person.
+End the affair, and stop all interaction or communication with the person.
 If the affair involved a co-worker, limit contact strictly to business or get another job.

 - Get help from different sources.
 Seek the help of nonjudgmental, understanding friends, experienced spiritual leaders or a trained counselor.
 All self-help books are not equally helpful.
 Seek advice about additional reading from a professional.

 - Restore trust.
-Make a plan that will restore trust and result in reconciliation.
+Make a plan to restore trust and result in reconciliation.
 Agree on a timetable and process.
 If you were unfaithful, admit guilt and pursue authentic forgiveness.
 If your partner was unfaithful, when you are able, offer forgiveness.
 Together, seek understanding.

-If both of you are committed to healing your relationship in spite of all the suffering and pain that might be present, the reward can be a new type of marriage that will continue to grow and likely exceed any of your previous expectations.
+If you are both committed to healing your relationship despite the pain, the reward can be a new type of marriage that will continue to grow and likely exceed your previous expectations.